AGRINFO AGRINFO logo

 The proposal for a legislative framework for sustainable food systems was initially presented as one of the flagship initiatives of the Farm to Fork Strategy.
 As well as pursuing specific sustainability-related goals, this law would aim to mainstream sustainability in all the EU's policies, which would require a new legal framework for all future food policy and legislation.
 The framework was also expected to contain (among others) definitions of sustainability, principles on labelling requirements for food products, and minimum criteria for sustainable public procurement of food.
 However, work on this initiative has not progressed as originally planned.

-Current EU law (Directive 2013/34/EU) requires all large companies, and all companies listed on the stock market, to disclose information on their risks and opportunities arising from social and environmental issues, and on the impacts of their activities on people and the environment.
-This helps investors, civil society organisations, consumers, and other stakeholders to evaluate the sustainability performance of companies.
+Directive 2022/2464 (the CSRD) outlines the information that companies have to report regarding the risks and opportunities arising from social and environmental issues, and on the impacts of their activities on people and the environment.
+This helps investors, civil society organisations, consumers, and other stakeholders to evaluate a company’s sustainability performance.

-The new Directive on Sustainability Reporting modernises and strengthens the rules about the social and environmental information that companies have to report.
-A wider group of large companies, as well as SMEs listed on the stock market, will now be required to report on sustainability.
-Non-EU companies listed on the stock market that have significant activity in the EU (turnover >€150 million), and a subsidiary in the EU, will also face new reporting obligations.
-This will put demands on their upstream suppliers to provide information on sustainability.
+Large companies, as well as small and medium-sized enterprises (SMEs) listed on the stock market, are required to report on sustainability.
+Non-EU companies listed on the stock market that have both significant activity in the EU (turnover >€150 million) and a subsidiary in the EU also face these reporting obligations.
+This puts demands on their upstream suppliers to provide information on sustainability.

 The specific information that must be presented by companies is set out in European Sustainability Reporting Standards (Regulation 2023/2772).
 These standards aim to ensure that all companies provide reliable and consistent data which allows stakeholders to compare their sustainability performance.

-Timeline: Directive (EU) 2022/2464 was published in December 2022 and entered into force on 5 January 2023.
-The first companies (those currently reporting under Directive 2013/34/EU) will have to apply the new rules for the first time in financial year 2024, for reports published in 2025.
+Timeline: The CSRD entered into force on 5 January 2023.
+The first companies will have to apply the new rules for the first time in financial year 2024, and publish reports in 2025.

-The new obligations on EU companies will intensify scrutiny of environmental and human rights impacts along value chains supplying the EU market.
+These obligations will intensify scrutiny of environmental and human rights impacts along value chains supplying the EU market.
 While most non-EU operators are not directly addressed by these obligations, they will probably have to provide a greater quantity and range of information on their operations to their EU buyers, to help them demonstrate that sufficient attention (“due diligence”) is being paid to these possible adverse impacts.

 EU Deforestation Regulation (EUDR)

 Deforestation and forest degradation are occurring at an alarming rate, aggravating climate change and biodiversity loss.
-The main driver of deforestation and forest degradation is the expansion of agricultural land to produce commodities such as cattle, wood, palm oil, soy, cocoa, or coffee.
-The objective of this initiative is to curb deforestation and forest degradation resulting from EU consumption and production.
+The main driver is the expansion of agricultural land to produce commodities such as cattle, wood, palm oil, soy, cocoa, and coffee.
+The objective of the EU Deforestation Regulation 2023/1115 (EUDR) is to curb deforestation and forest degradation resulting from EU consumption and production.
 It aims to minimise consumption of products coming from supply chains associated with deforestation or forest degradation, and to increase EU demand for, and trade in, legal and "deforestation free" commodities and products.
 This will provide opportunities to enhance trade from non-EU countries in deforestation free products, as well as boosting opportunities, and creating a fairer and more transparent market for suppliers that invest in sustainable, forest-friendly strategies.

-EU companies will have to demonstrate that all products sold on the EU market are "deforestation free" and produced in accordance with legislation in the country of origin.
+Companies supplying the EU market with cattle, wood, palm oil, soy, cocoa, and coffee will have to demonstrate that all products were produced on land where there has been no deforestation after 31 December 2020, and in accordance with legislation in the country of origin.
 To support this due diligence process, producers and exporters will have to provide specific geolocation information linked to individual production plots of land, and demonstrate the right to use that land.
 The requirements and timescale may be challenging for some small-scale producers, for businesses sourcing from complex value chains with large numbers of smallholders, and for smallholders/ indigenous communities in countries where enforcement of land rights is weak.

-Timeline: This Regulation was published in June 2023.
-The new rules will apply from 30 December 2024.
-In October 2024, the Commission proposed a delay in implementation of the EUDR so that it will apply from 30 December 2025 for large EU companies, and 30 June 2026 for micro- and small EU companies, 12 months later than originally planned.
+Timeline: Regulation 2023/1115 was published in June 2023.
+It will apply from 30 December 2025 for large companies operating in the EU, and 30 June 2026 for micro- and small companies, 12 months later than originally planned (see EU Deforestation Regulation: 12 month delay to implementation).

 Labelling